BinaryCrate/binarycrate-mvp2/deployment.md

 sudo python pypyjs-release/pypyjs-release/tools/module_bundler.py preload pypyjs-release/pypyjs-release/lib/modules/ bs4
 ```

-We now update the django static.
+We now update the django static files.
 Note this is different to the above step in that we put all pypyjs files including standard modules and the pypyjs interpreter
 in the correct Django static area.
 ```
 cd /srv/binarycrate-mvp2